lorimv/drone-project/README.md

 -How to run the simulation:
-First, type "make -j" in the top level folder
+First, type "make -j" in the top level folder.
 Then, run the command "./build/bin/transit_service <PORT> apps/transit_service/web/" where PORT is the port number to specify

 -What does the simulation do specifically?